 Meet this woman who stood in rain for 7 hours to warn vehicles about open manhole

 Mumbai, Aug 10: Kanta Murti, an example of why it is still being said, there are good man as well.
-Kanta Murti also has proved that one does not need to be rich or influencer to serve the society.
+Kanta Murti also has proved that one does not need to be rich or influencer to serve society.

-Few days back, a video went viral in which a lady was seen guarding an open manhole in Matunga to avert accidents.
+A few days back, a video went viral in which a lady was seen guarding an open manhole in Matunga to avert accidents.

-Kanta Murti stood there for 7 straight hours just to alert the passers by vehicles.
+Kanta Murti stood there for 7 straight hours just to alert the passers-by vehicles.

 Mumbai rain: Man saves kitten, takes home; Video viral